 Use your team’s distributed expertise, without the pains of coordination

 In your team, you know best what is interesting in Machine Learning, and how to search for interesting findings.
 Chuck has the sense of judgment and knows the terminology you need to graze the Energy space; Wendy is your Electronics champion; and so on.
 It is much more effective if each team member can deploy their expertise on their own schedule, rather than in a centralized approach.
 For example, if one of Wendy’s findings makes her explore a new avenue, she can do so whenever it fits into her schedule.
 The next round of Weekly360s from Mergeflow will then automatically consider Wendy’s changes.
 There is no need for Wendy to explicitly coordinate her efforts with those of her team.
 This leaves her and the team time and energy to do more important things.

 Transparent relevance criteria, rather than some mysterious black box metrics

 For example, when Mergeflow flags a finding as relevant to three of your team’s topics, this is because the contents of the finding match all three queries that your team uses to monitor these topics.
-This means that relevance in Mergeflow Teams is transparent.
+This means that relevance in Collaborative Discovery is transparent.
 At all times, you are in control of what is relevant or not.